 Note: Not at the old Poker1 site.
 A version of this entry was originally published (2012) in Bluff magazine under the same title.
 Updated 2023-01-10: Typo fixed and several sentences added for clarity.

 Henry was furious.
 Rick and I had been discussing poker strategy and kept using the word “concept.”
 It was a fashionable word for us in the 1970s and has remained a mainstay of my modern poker vocabulary.

-But to Henry, a young and modestly experienced poker player with unrefined social skills, the word apparently seemed esoteric and pedantic – to name two more words that might have triggered his rage.
-In games, he frequently would scold opponents when he swept in a pot, with sarcastic words like, “Did you read that in a book?” or “Is that supposed to be a genius play?”
+But to Henry, a young and modestly experienced poker player with unrefined social skills, the word apparently seemed esoteric and pedantic – two more words that might have triggered his rage.
+In games, he frequently would scold opponents when he swept in a pot, with sarcastic questions like, “Did you read that in a book?” or “Is that supposed to be a genius play?”
 Henry was over-the-top obnoxious.

 So, now he fumed, “Poker isn’t about concepts, whatever that means!
 Poker is about outplaying everyone else.
 That’s the only way to win.
 Concepts have nothing to do with it!”

 We both stared at him, somewhat shocked that our favorite term had triggered a tantrum.
-And then Henry continued, “Why don’t you take your stupid concepts and put your money on table?”
+And then Henry continued, “Why don’t you take your stupid concepts and put your money on the table?”

 “When?”
 Rick goaded.